World Table user guide

 Once you’re signed in, the “sign in” button will become a “profile / sign out” button.
 You can access your profile and edit your user settings, subscriptions, email notifications by clicking “profile”.

-Commenting, Reactions, & Flagging
+Commenting, Kudos, & Flagging

 Reader comments can also be flagged by hovering over the flag icon.
 Your options range from calling out comments you deem unfair, or uncivil, to flagging a comment as clearly inappropriate for the community (threatening / obscene / spam).
 You should be sure a comment deserves the flag you give, as users who inappropriately use flags can quickly lose credibility in the community over time (see below).
+If you give a flag and the moderators or site owners determine the flag was unjustly given, the flag will be removed and your score will be penalized.
+If you continue to flag unnecessarily your flagging privileges may be temporarily suspended or removed altogether.
+Do NOT use flags as a way to disagree with someone else.
+Reply to the comment and say why you disagree.

-Editing a Comment or Feedback
+Editing a Comment or Removing a Kudo

 You can edit a comment you’ve submitted until it has been replied to.
 Click the pencil icon on any comment you’ve made and then click the orange “save” button after you’ve made your changes.
 If there is no pencil icon, someone has replied and your comment is no longer editable.